HappyMakula/python_dpp/README.md

 # python_dpp
-Simple scripts in python made fro class
+Simple scripts in python made for class